NathanaelA/nativescript-liveedit/README.md

 In addition the device code itself does not have any code to start watching any new folders when they are added; restarting the app will allow it to start watching it.
 I have a billion other things on my list that affects me more.
 So this is a very low priority to actually code it up, I would gladly take pull requests that fixes this, if you find this oversight too annoying.

 I realize XMLLint is a pain to install on windows, so I have included all the needed files on the NativeScript.rocks site.

+If you use the new tns clean, or tns platform add/remove to reset your platform folder; this deletes resets the entire platform folder, meaning you loose the custom liveedit runtime.
+You will have to de-install and re-install the plugin to continue using it.

 ## Installation

 ### If Upgrading from a really old version